 Fabrication methods of 1L-MoS2

 Before discussing the role of 1L-MoS2 as an active layer in X-ray detector, it is of good practice to first regard different fabrication methods of the monolayer, which typically include mechanical exfoliation, chemical vapour deposition, RF sputtering and various liquid phase preparations.

+Exfoliation method

-The mechanical exfoliation (ME) technology involves the “peeling” or “cleaving” of bulk crystals by using an adhesive tape or rubbing the crystals against a solid surface. as a top-down technique, ME has been widely applied to produce single- or few-layer MoS2 (and TMDCs in general) thin films from their bulk counterparts.
+The mechanical exfoliation (ME) technology involves the “peeling” or “cleaving” of bulk crystals by using an adhesive tape or rubbing the crystals against a solid surface.
+As a top-down technique, ME has been widely applied to produce single- or few-layer MoS2 (and TMDCs in general) thin films from their bulk counterparts.
 As previously mentioned, in TMDCs layers are bonded together along the vertical axis with weak van der Waals forces, which allows to perform easy exfoliation due to weak interlayer forces.
 Consequently, the ME technique can be used to produce a few-layer MoS2 film with thickness of approximately 3-10 nm.
 Nevertheless, while ME enables the fabrication of clean and high-quality MoS2 thin films, this method is limited to research purposes only is not applicable to large-scale production (Arun Kumar Singh, 2018).

-Exfoliation method